GuildOfWeavers/AirScript/bin/README.md

 (this is actually a somewhat convoluted way to describe a transition function for a Fibonacci sequence).

-In general, the length of the vector in the `out` statement must equal to the number of mutable registers specified in the declaration of the transition function.
+In general, the length of the vector in the `out` statement must be equal to the number of mutable registers specified in the declaration of the transition function block.

 ## Transition constraints
 Another core component of a STARK's definition is a set of transition constraints.
 A computation is considered valid only if transition constraints are satisfied for all steps (except the last one).
 Transition constraints can be defined like so: